marijnh/Eloquent-JavaScript/17_canvas.md

 {{index zooming, SVG}}

 SVG can be used to produce ((crisp)) ((graphics)) that look good at any zoom level.
-It is more difficult to use than plain HTML but also much more powerful.
+Contrary to HTML, it is actually designed for drawing, and thus more suitable for that purpose.

 {{index DOM, SVG, "event handling"}}

-Both SVG and HTML build up a ((data structure)) (the DOM) that represents the picture.
+Both SVG and HTML build up a ((data structure)) (the DOM) that represents your picture.
 This makes it possible to modify elements after they are drawn.
 If you need to repeatedly change a small part of a big ((picture)) in response to what the user is doing or as part of an ((animation)), doing it in a canvas can be needlessly expensive.